- What is (conventional) PCR?

 - Is it worthwhile to send a sample collected after the animal has started treatment?

 - It is up to the discretion of the veterinarian.
-While antibiotics or other various treatments will not inhibit the PCR process, there is a good chance treatment will diminish the presence of the pathogen(s) beyond the detection limit of PCR.
+While antibiotics or other various treatments will not inhibit the PCR process, there is a good chance treatment with an antibiotic or antiviral may diminish the presence of the pathogen(s) beyond the detection limit of PCR.
 If possible, a pre-treatment sample that has been kept cold (either in the freezer or refrigerator) would be preferable for diagnosis.

 - What is your turn-around time?

-- In most cases, if we receive the sample by 11am we are able to FAX results by 5pm PST the same day.
+- Results for samples received by 11 AM PST will be relayed within 24 hours (typically the morning after sample receipt).
 There are a few exceptions.
 If the sample does not pass quality control (see Quality Control section) then an additional 24-hours will be needed for retesting.
 Also, paraffinized tissues (FFPE) samples take 24-48 hours due to intricate processing techniques.
-If you are in need of results and will be out of the office, we will be more than happy to call or email the veterinarian if you let us know ahead of time or indicate so on the sample submission form.

 - Why is whole blood not recommended for the testing of Borrelia burgdorferi (Lyme disease)?